-Through their respective businesses, restaurateur George Barnes (chef and owner of Smiling Fish Café for thirteen years and currently director of operations at 723 Whiskey Bravo in Seagrove Beach, Florida) and grocer Charlie Modica, Jr. (of Modica Market in Seaside) have had a big impact on the way people in the coastal communities along Scenic Highway 30-A eat.
+Through their respective businesses, restaurateur George Barnes (Founder & Managing Partner) and grocer Charlie Modica, Jr. (of Modica Market in Seaside, and Co-Founder) have had a big impact on the way people in the coastal communities along Scenic Highway 30-A eat.
 So it is only fitting that the two friends have teamed up to influence what those same people drink.
-The first wine from their company, 30A Coastal Dunes, has just been released.
+The first wine from their company, 30A Coastal Dunes.

 Barnes says the wine is about “friendships, relationships, and the beauty of this area.”
 In fact, the label artwork, done by Allison Wickey, is of 30-A’s Western Lake.
 Barnes describes it as an “identifying and iconic image of the area.”
 He says, “When I first saw that view, it captured my heart and made me wonder how I could move here.”